-Using a Nest thermostat is one of the most convenient ways to optimize the daily schedule of your comfort system.
-This smart thermostat can learn your preferences and automatically make improvements.
-But as you may expect, it won’t work properly or at all if you see an error code show up.
-The exact error code offers useful information about the root of the problem, something a knowledgeable technician can use to offer solutions that much faster.
+Operating a Nest thermostat is one of the most convenient ways to improve the daily schedule of your HVAC system.
+This smart thermostat can recognize your preferences and automatically make adjustments.
+But as you can expect, it won’t work properly or at all if you see an error code on the display.
+The specific error code offers useful information about the source of the problem, something a trained technician can use to offer solutions that much sooner.

-Let’s consider seven of the most likely error codes you might find on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you can address it and the projected cost to do so.
-Keep in mind that while the price will ultimately depend on the exact Nest model, you can expect to pay about $75-$200 for repairs.
-This should include travel and labor costs on top of any specific parts necessary to finish repairs.
+Let’s consider seven of the most common error codes you might find on your Nest thermostat.
+We’ll explain the basics of each error code along with how you can solve it and the projected cost to do so.
+Remember that while the price will ultimately depend on the precise Nest model, you can count on paying about $75-$200 for repairs.
+This should include things like travel and labor costs along with any specific hardware needed to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is shut off.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will continue to be displayed until the issue is resolved.
+This critical error code is limited to newer models of the Nest thermostat and appears when the power is detached from the system.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on the screen until the problem is dealt with.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection might have appeared further along in your electrical system.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring may have disconnected or become damaged, or a disconnection could have occurred further along in your home’s electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A certified technician can examine electrical connections and wiring until they locate the root of the problem.
+A trained technician can examine electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not merely a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start looking at connectors.
+They’ll first perform a factory reset of your thermostat to ensure it’s not merely a software problem.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin looking at connectors.

-They’ll disconnect the power and gradually look at each wire, ensuring they are fully attached into the connector with the proper amount of uncovered copper.
-When they locate the malfunctioning connector, it can be swapped for a new one.
+They’ll disconnect the power and gradually inspect each wire, seeing to it that they are fully inserted into the connector with the proper amount of uncovered copper.
+After they locate the damaged connector, it can be exchanged for a new one.

 e195 – Critical

 This critical error code can surface when the weather outside is especially hot.
-The HVAC system can break down and stop giving power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat depletes and the thermostat will eventually power down.
-Presuming the breakers are on, you can check a few other places before calling a professional technician.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will finally power down.
+Assuming the breakers are on, you can inspect a few other places before consulting a professional technician.

-Because this error can drain your thermostat’s battery, the first step might be restoring enough power to find out if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and supply power by using a USB cable.
-If it presents error code 195, you may continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it will likely be best to get in touch with a pro.
+Because this error can drain your thermostat’s battery, the first step may be supplying enough power to determine if this specific error code is what you’re facing.
+You can detach the thermostat from its base and deliver power by using a USB cable.
+Assuming it presents error code 195, you can continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t detect anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical error with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
-Your technician will meticulously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
+This can stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
+A technician needs to cautiously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it could still stop you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting enough power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Although this error code isn’t critical, it can still prevent you from using the Nest thermostat how you want to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving adequate power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you may notice error code E297 be displayed.
+During installation of a Nest Power Connector, you may notice error code E297 show up.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error stemming from an overcurrent.
-If excessive power is being delivered inside the Nest’s wiring, it may damage internal components and may even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off straightaway.
-You can then get in touch with a professional technician with the appropriate experience diagnosing and solving electrical issues.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is sent through the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to shut the power off as soon as possible.
+You can then get a hold of a professional technician with the proper experience detecting and resolving electrical issues.

 e73 – Critical